Team Leaders are the heartbeat of the Contact Center.

 Imagine a continuum here with two endpoints.

-At the far right endpoint you have the Organizations that do prioritize management development.
+At the far right endpoint you have the Organizations that prioritize management development.

 In these Organizations, Team Leaders are formally taught what they need to know and then placed in environments where they can apply — in the real world — what they’ve learned.